iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ##### Human Solution:
 We first notice that the input consists of blue "bubble" shapes (really they are just squares, but the fact that they're blue reminds us of bubbles) on a light blue background and the output has the same.
 But in the output, there are now magenta rays emanating from the center of each bubble.
 We copy the input over to the answer grid, and then draw magenta rays starting from the center of each bubble out to the edge in every cardinal direction.
 At this point, we submit our answer and find that it is wrong, and we notice that in the given demonstrations, the blue bubble color is drawn on top of the magenta rays, and we have drawn the rays on top of the bubbles instead.
 So, we pick up the blue color and correct each point where a ray pierces a bubble, back to blue.

-##### Network Solution:
+##### CompressARC Solution:
-We don't show the network's solution evolving over time because we think it is uninteresting; instead will describe.
-We don't see much change in the network's answer over time during learning.
-The network starts by copying over the input grid, and at some point, magenta rows and columns start to appear, and they slowly settle on the correct positions.
-At no point does the network mistakenly draw the rays on top of the bubbles; it has always had the order correct.
+We don't show CompressARC's solution evolving over time because we think it is uninteresting; instead will describe.
+We don't see much change in CompressARC's answer over time during learning.
+It starts by copying over the input grid, and at some point, magenta rows and columns start to appear, and they slowly settle on the correct positions.
+At no point does CompressARC mistakenly draw the rays on top of the bubbles; it has always had the order correct.

 #### Solution Analysis: Center Cross